How to Work Out with a Weighted Vest

 Doing weighted vest workouts could be the secret to amping up your routine, no free weights required.

 You're probably used to walking and running — they are two of are the simplest ways to get a workout in.
 And you're probably equally as familiar with wearing a vest while endurance running or as an added layer of warmth during the chillier months.
 But a weighted vest?
 Not so much.
 Yet walking, running, and working out with a weighted vest can boost your calorie burn and add a strength element to your routine — sans gym.
 Here's how, including two tough weighted vest workouts that'll seriously challenge you.

-What Exactly Is a Weighted Vest for Workouts?
+What Exactly Is a Weighted Workout Vest?

 Weighted vests are exactly what they sound like: Workout vests with small weights in them.
-"Most vests sit over the shoulders, chest, back, and core, like a vest you would wear under a suit or a life vest for swimming," says Astrid Swan, celebrity trainer in Los Angeles.
+"Most vests sit over the shoulders, chest, back, and core, like a vest you would wear under a suit or a life vest for swimming," says Astrid Swan, a celebrity trainer in Los Angeles.
 (Astrid knows a thing or two about weight training, BTW.
 She shared these six weighted abs exercises for a strong, sculpted core.)

-The Benefits of Exercising with a Weighted Vest
+The Benefits of Weighted Vest Workouts